ahansenlab/DNA_break_synapsis_models/README.md

 # DNA_break_synapsis_models
-This repository contains source code for the article investigating the role of loop extrusion in DNA double-strand break end synapsis.
+This repository contains source code for the article titled _DNA double-strand break end synapsis by DNA loop extrusion_, investigating the role of loop extrusion in DNA double-strand break end synapsis.
 We will describe how to run 1D simulation with different parameter combinations and generate in silico ChIP-seq metaplots and Hi-C contact maps.

 The jupyter notebooks titled with `_analysis` suffix are for analyzing simulation data.